Gain and Loss to Liberation

 By Bhante Debongshi

-Nature is not always kind.
+Nature is the life force behind everything, but it is not always kind.
 At some point it provides us with everything we need but then the time comes for it to collect every single atom of life.
 DMC’s regular activities were suspended last week due to a one-week memorial service for Mrs. Chanthochone.
 A large crowd gathered for the final day of rite.
 The separation from a loved one is a sad occasion for the relatives and friends who were close to the deceased person.
 It was a heart-rendering moment, but the participants listened to the discourse with undivided attention.
 The gift of dhamma allowed them to appease their saddened minds.
 During this difficult time, they learned to let go of their grief, which was caused by attachment instead of liberation from pain.
 In this discourse, I talked about life and death.

 The Dhammacakkapavattana Sutta says: “Yaṁ kiñci samudaya dhammaṁ, sabbaṁ tam nirodhā dhammaṁ" - "Whatever has the nature of arising has the nature of vanishing."
 This is an eternal law.
 If this law were understood properly, one would no longer feel the absence of a departed being.